College of Education, Akamkpa

 The College of Education, Akamkpa is a state government higher education institution located in Akamkpa, Cross River State, Nigeria.
 The current Provost is James Archibong.
 The Deputy Provost is Ugbong Benedict Igboh while the Registrar is Bernard Okon.
 The Bursar is Daniel Abip while the Librarian is James Odu.

 History

 The College Of Education, Akamkpa was established in 2008.

+The present COE is an offshoot of the CRS college of education, Akamkpa.
+This former college eventually folded up with the emergence of the Cross River University of Technology and until early 2008 served as a university campus of the faculty of education.